cofacts/rumors-line-bot/README.md

 Since built docker images will encode public URLs into statically built files, these build-time variables when we run the image as a container.
 Therefore, each separate deployment environment will require a separate build of the image.

+You can test the built image locally using the `docker-compose.yml`; just uncomment the line bot section and provide the built image name.

-Please see [rumors-deploy](https://github.com/cofacts/rumors-deploy/) for sample `docker-coompose.yml` that runs such image.
+For production, please see [rumors-deploy](https://github.com/cofacts/rumors-deploy/) for sample `docker-coompose.yml` that runs such image.

 ### Option 2.
 Deploy to Heroku